 If you do not complete your program within six years, your Multi-Session Transitional Certificate will expire unless you received a one year extension.
-If your certificate expires, you must complete your teacher education program before you can reapply to the College.
+If your certificate expires, you must complete a teacher education program before you can reapply to the College

-If you hold a teaching certificate from another Canadian province or territory, you will be assessed as a labour mobility applicant under the provisions of the Ontario College of Teachers Act and its regulations.
+If you hold a teaching certificate from another Canadian province or territory, you will be assessed as a labour mobility applicant under the Ontario College of Teachers Act and its regulations.